The local authority search is one of the mandatory conveyancing searches you will need when buying a house with a mortgage.

 Public footpaths and rail proposals

-There are some local authority searches which aren’t included as standard, these are CON2O.
+There are some local authority searches which aren’t included as standard, these are CON29O.
 These can always be provided upon request, speak to your conveyancer if you need to discuss these any further.

-From adjoining roads and paths to unapproved extensions and planning issues, the local authority search highlights things that may affect your property purchase.
-The findings could affect your desire to go ahead with your purchase or you may wish to reduce your offer, therefore it is important you are aware of any issues before becoming the legal owner.
+Local authority searches highlight things that may affect your property purchase - from adjoining roads and paths to unapproved extensions and planning issues.
+The findings could affect your desire to go ahead with your purchase, or you may wish to reduce your offer, therefore it is important you are aware of any issues before becoming the legal owner.

 Local Authority searches are typically valid for six months.
 According to the UK Finance Mortgage Lenders’ Handbook for Conveyancers, these searches must be no more than six months old at the time of completion.
 If your house purchase takes longer than six months to complete, it's a good idea to get new searches done to ensure the information is current.